Aquafina-water-bottle/jpmn-manager/README.md

 To download JPMN Manager:

 * Within Anki, navigate to `Tools` →  `Add-ons` →  `Get Add-ons...`
-* Copy and paste the desired numeric code into the window.
+* Copy and paste the desired add-on code into the window.

     ![image](./img/addons_install.png)